 Reports by persons who are not campus employees should be made to the LDO.
 Such reports may also be made to another campus official whom the reporting person may reasonably expect to have either responsibility over the affected area or the authority to review the alleged improper governmental activity on behalf of the campus.

-The whistleblower may make a direct or anonymous report of suspected improper governmental activity by means of the UCSD Hotline at 877-319-0265, or to the UCOP Whistleblower Hotline at 800-403-4744 or via the internet at:
+The whistleblower may make a direct or anonymous report of suspected improper governmental activity by means of the UC San Diego Hotline at 877-319-0265, or to the UCOP Whistleblower Hotline at 800-403-4744 or via the internet at:

 This service, operated independently of the University and the campus, assures anonymity, assigns a case number to each caller, and acts as a contractual intermediary for the institution.
 Anonymous callers may receive information about the disposition of their reported matters by making subsequent hotline inquiries using the assigned case number.
 Reports of suspected improper governmental activities can also be made through the California Bureau of State Audits Hotline at 800-952-5665.

 Managers, administrators and employees in supervisory roles who receive a report alleging suspected improper governmental activities shall ensure that the matter is promptly reported to their supervisor, an appropriate University manager and/or the LDO.
 Such employees are charged with exercising appropriate judgment in determining which matters can be reviewed under their authority and which matters must be referred to a higher level of management or the LDO.
 Consulting with supervisors, the LDO or other appropriate University management is encouraged and the exercise of judgment should err on the side of upward reporting.